-End of the school year assembly will be the point of celebration for Years 3, 5 & 7, with pupils receiving a badge to signify achieving the half-way point successfully and a record made in their Passport of the potential final grading based on their performance so far.
+For year groups reaching the halfway point by the end of their school year, Years 3, 5 and 7, a certificate will be awarded and a record made in their Skills Passport of the potential final grading based on their performance so far.
 This should act as a target i.e. on track for a Pass but you have the chance to turn it to a Merit or Distinction, or they are on track for a Distinction and need to maintain their approach in the 2nd year to keep it.